itsjonlau/Final-Project/README.md

 Overall, there does appear to be a significant decline in COVID-19 deaths once the vaccine is introduced.
 This decline is present in general, as well as within all races and all age groups.

 ## Key Learnings
+- Try to find data that is already normalized (versus counts) as that is what is ultimately more important, easier to pull insights from and tells a more clear story.

 ## Dashboard
 The GitHub pages for our Dashboard is saved here: https://itsjonlau.github.io/Final-Project/